• Skip to primary navigation

 Steps for stewing the plums.

-• Cover with a lid and place in a pre-heated oven (200C / 400F) for about 20 minutes while you prepare the topping.
+• Cover with a lid and place in a preheated oven (200C / 400F) for about 20 minutes while you prepare the topping.
 Then remove the fruit from the oven and allow it to cool slightly.

 Steps for making the cobbler topping.

 • Place the flour, salt and sugar into a mixing bowl.
 Add the butter and rub it into the flour and sugar until the mixture resembles fine breadcrumbs (image 1 above).
-You can use your hands for this step, or just whizz the flour, sugar and butter in a food processor.
+You can use your hands for this step, or whizz the flour, sugar and butter in a food processor.

 • Using a tablespoon, cover the cooled fruit with the cobbler (image 3 above).
-Don’t worry about smoothing it out, the dough is supposed to be in thin lumps.
+Don't worry about smoothing it out, the dough is supposed to be in lumps.

 • Sprinkle the dough with brown sugar.